-The course consists of 2 weekly lectures Monday and Wednesday at 4:30pm as well as a 50 minute discussion section conducted by a TA.
+The course consists of 2 weekly lectures Monday and Wednesday at 4pm as well as a 50 minute discussion section conducted by a TA.
 There is also a lab for this course (Phys 261) which is scheduled and graded independently of Phys 260.
 However, you are expected to take both Phys 260 and Phys 261 in the same semester.
 When you registered for Phys 260 you also registered for one of the discussion sections.
-You are expected to attend this section regularly via ZOOM.
+You are expected to attend this section regularly.
 You are expected to attend your assigned discussion sections.
-Quizzes will be scheduled during the lecture via ZOOM, if you miss a quiz, you will not get credit for it.
+Quizzes will be scheduled during the discussion sections, if you are in the incorrect section or you miss a quizz, you will not get credit for it.